zhangguanghuib/NewCommerceSDK/KnowledgeArticles-Development/8 Store Commerce Dual Display Hide Empty Cart.md

-## Store Commerce Dual Display Support AutoScrolling.
+## Store Commerce Dual Display to hide empty shopping cart.

 1. <ins>Background:</ins><br/>
 Customer want to hide the cart if there shopping cart is empty.